brownsarahm/python-socialsci/_exercises/02-02-print.md

 ![Print parameter information](../fig/Python_function_parameters_9.png)
 "
 ---
-## Exercise

-For the print function find out what parameters can be provided
+Us help to find out what parameters can be provided for the print function and make notes for yourself.